 To promote and spearhead Best Practice, Excellence and Professionalism in Public Administration and Management

 AAPAM aims to:

-Commitment to the principals of good governance in member states
+- Commitment to the principles of good governance in member states